The Short Film "Reckless" - 2013 (22 minutes, in Norwegian with English subtitles)

 "Reckless" as a Cautionary Tale; or, Something Else?

 The movie is titled "Reckless," so the question is who is being reckless?
 One view is that the teen girl let go of her responsibility for her little brother by having sex with the two teens.
 She is not there to watch him when he is hit by a car.
 Tragedy strikes.
 The movie ends so we do not see on screen what transpires next, but we can imagine that it is horrific.
 The girl and the two boys discover the dead brother.
-The girl is struck with disbelief; the boys probably cannot handle nor process the chain of events, and they run away.
+The girl is struck with disavowal; she cannot accept this reality.
+The two teens cannot handle nor process the chain of events, and they run away.
 The parents find out.

 The neighborhood finds out.
 The girl will have to live with this event - the grief and guilt she will feel - for the rest of her life.
-Also, will the girl equate sex with tragedy?
-Will she never be able to experience sexual pleasure ever again?
-Short films have a knack for doing an about-turn like this - showing something deeply sensual and pleasurable and in the next scene ending the movie with a denouement of strident violence.
+Also, will the girl equate her sexual experience with tragedy?
+How has the death of her brother shattered how she will form future relationships?
+The film does not answer these questions but instead does what shorts do best: showing us something deeply sensual and pleasurable and in the next scene ending the movie with a denouement of strident violence.
 But I don't think this is what the film is really about.
 It seems to curt to say, "Hey, kids have sex.
 Then your brother dies!"
 I am thinking that the movie is not presenting an argument for such a simpleminded cause and effect.
 I don't believe this is a moral tale about excessive teen sexuality.
 Nor is the film an argument for abstinence.

 A Film about the Absence of Adult Authority